-The combination of insulin dependent diabetes mellitus presenting under 15 years and progressive optic atrophy is pathognomonic for Wolfram syndrome.
-The positive predictive value and negative predictive values are estimated at 85% (Barrett et al 1995).
+The combination of diabetes mellitus presenting under 15 years and progressive optic atrophy is pathognomonic for Wolfram syndrome (Barrett et al 1995).

 Diagnostic criteria for diabetes mellitus are based on plasma blood glucose measurements and the presence or absence of symptoms.
 Diabetes is diagnosed when: